jdieramon/hIndex/README.md

 By using the R-package you will be able to:
 * observe how your h-index has changed over your career time
-* compare your h-index change with others scientists' change
+* compare your h-index change with others scientists'change
+* estimate how long it takes on average to get 1 citation (from publication date to present) for your most highly accessed papers.